What predictive heating means and how it works

 - 3. Fetch price and weather prediction.
 Typically 24–48h ahead.

-2R2C thermal model — when and why
+More detailed heat estimate — when and why

-When to choose 2R2C
+When to choose the more detailed estimate

-- floor heating or high thermal mass
+- floor heating or heavy structures

-- clear delay between air and mass
+- clear delay between heating and room temperature

 - you want preheating in cheap hours